György Kurtág: Music

 The beginning of the piece "Hommage à Tchaikovsky" from Játékok, parodying the opening of Tchaikovsky's First Piano Concerto.
 Kurtág uses special notation in some of the pieces.
 In the score above, the large black dots mean "play with both palms laid side by side".

 According to scholar Rachel Beckles Willson, "Kurtág composes painstakingly and haltingly: in 1985, when he was 59, his output had reached only Op.
 23, and several works remained unfinished or had been withdrawn for revision."

 Kurtág's compositions are often made up of many very brief movements.
 Kafka Fragments, for instance, is an approximately 55-minute song cycle for soprano and solo violin made up of 40 short movements, setting extracts from Franz Kafka's writings, diaries, and letters.
 Music journalist Tom Service wrote that Kurtág's music "involved reducing music to the level of the fragment, the moment, with individual pieces or movements lasting mere seconds, or a minute, perhaps two."
 Most extreme of all, his piano piece "Flowers We Are, Mere Flowers", from the eighth volume of Játékok ("Games"), consists of just seven notes.
 Because of this interest in miniatures, Kurtág's music is often compared to Webern's.

-Prior to Stele, Op.
-33 (written for the Berlin Philharmonic and Claudio Abbado), Kurtág's compositions were mainly vocal solo and choral music and instrumental music ranging from solo pieces to works for chamber ensembles of increasing size.
-Since Stele, a number of large-scale compositions have been premiered, such as Messages Op.
-34 and New Messages Op.
-34a for orchestra and the double concerto …concertante… Op.
-42. Kurtág's only opera, Fin de partie, based on Samuel Beckett's Endgame, was premiered at La Scala on 15 November 2018, eight years after the original commission.
+Until Stele, Op.
+33, written for the Berlin Philharmonic and Claudio Abbado, Kurtág's compositions were mainly vocal solo and choral music and instrumental music ranging from solo pieces to works for chamber ensembles of increasing size.
+Since Stele, a number of large-scale compositions have premiered, such as Messages, Op.
+34, New Messages, Op.
+34a, and the double concerto …concertante…, Op.
+42.

 Beginning in the late 1980s, Kurtág wrote several works in which the spatial distribution of instruments plays an important role.
-His composition, … quasi una fantasia… for piano and ensemble, premiered in 1988, is the first piece in which he explores the idea of music that spatially embraces the audience.
+His … quasi una fantasia… for piano and ensemble (1988) is the first piece in which he explores the idea of music that spatially embraces the audience.

-Kurtág often held master classes in chamber music, and appeared in concerts together with his wife.
-The couple played an always-renewing selection of pieces for two- and four-hand piano from Kurtág's ten-volume collection Játékok as well as transcriptions.
+Kurtág's music has been called a dialogue with poets such as Beckett, Kafka, and Anna Akhmatova and composers such as Bach, Beethoven, and Berg, to whom he has alluded and for whom he wrote homages in appreciation of their art and worldviews.

 Most of Kurtág's music is published by Editio Musica Budapest, some by Universal Edition, Vienna, and some by Boosey & Hawkes, London.